34th Street station (Hudson–Bergen Light Rail)

-34th Street is a station on the Hudson–Bergen Light Rail (HBLR) in Bayonne, Hudson County, New Jersey.
+34th Street station is a station on the Hudson–Bergen Light Rail (HBLR) in Bayonne, New Jersey.
 The third of four stations in the city of Bayonne, 34th Street is located at the intersection of Avenue E and East 34th Street, the station doubles as a park and ride with access to Route 440 southbound.

 History

 Jersey Central station

 34th Street station was built just north of a former Central Railroad of New Jersey station, located at Avenue E and East 33rd Street.
 This station was known as East 33rd Street and, before that, it was known as Bayonne.
 The station opened on August 1, 1864 as part of a railroad connection between what would become Communipaw Terminal and the Bergen Point neighborhood.
 This was before the bridge across Newark Bay had been built which connected the railroad to the main line at Elizabethport.
 The depot was built on the westbound platform at the time and a new eastbound station was completed in 1901.
 The westbound depot was razed in 1962.
 East 33rd Street's eastbound depot became the main ticket agency, which was removed on April 30, 1967 as part of the Aldene Plan, which moved passenger service to the Lehigh Valley Railroad into Newark Penn Station.
 Passenger service through Bayonne and Jersey City was truncated to East 33rd Street as part of the Aldene Plan.
 The station depot was razed in 1969.
 Passenger service at East 33rd Street ended on August 6, 1978 when Conrail ended the shuttle between Cranford and East 33rd Street.